 Consistently firm rubbery nodes may suggest lymphoma; softer nodes are usually the result of infection or inflammatory conditions; hard stonelike nodes are typically a sign of cancer more commonly metastatic than primary.

-"Shotty" nodes refers to very small, scattered nodes that feel like shotgun pellets under the skin.
+"Shotty" nodes refer to very small, scattered nodes that feel like shotgun pellets under the skin.
 This configuration is typically is found in cervical nodes of children with viral illnesses

 The designation of a "matting" configuration of nodes describes the pattern of clustered, seemingly conjoined lymph nodes.
 This is indicative of, but not pathognomonic, for malignancy.